elratondesusi/DT/README.md

 ## Points
 - Presentation for course Project seminar 2: not done yet
-- One entire chapater: in progress
+- One entire chapater: ok
-- Chapater - research: not done yet
+- Chapater - research: in progress
 - Bibliography - added
 - Email from advisor: not asked yet
 - Implementation: in progress